 The sketch of the hall and the white-painted plywood box.
 A purpose-built “canvas” with the exact dimensions of Picasso’s painting.

-A fourth piece in the Gallery was a video-monitor showing a documentary made by Dani and Zigor, also shown on Basque TV in connection with the event.
+Here some that was shown on Basque TV in connection with the event.